Agentic Business Process Management: A Research Manifesto: Challenges

 \paragraph{F4: How to design incentive and reinforcement mechanisms for frame-compliant agents?}

 A central challenge in APM is understanding how to design agents whose reasoning and behavior consistently align with their prescribed frame, meaning the norms, goals, constraints, and process logic meant to guide their actions.
 The question is not merely how to make such a frame available to agents, but how to ensure that agents actively use it, internalize it, and treat it as instrumentally valuable.
 This requires developing ways to define, measure, and strengthen an agent’s degree of frame compliance as a continuous, learnable property.
-This presents the difficulty concerning the construction of incentive structures that cultivate an agent’s ``desire'' to be process-aware.
-Humans can be motivated through monetary compensation, perks, or recognition.
+A prerequisite are incentive structures that cultivate an agent’s ``desire'' to be process-aware.
+Humans can be motivated through monetary compensation, perks, recognition, or intrinsic cultural alignment.
 AI agents require a functional counterpart that reshapes their internal utility models.
 The open problem is how to design rewards inherently as part of the frame, that make adherence to the frame beneficial for the agent while still preserving autonomy.
 To support this, reinforcement mechanisms must be woven directly into the agentic lifecycle.
 Over time, agents must learn which components of the frame are genuinely useful, which elements constrain them productively, and which parts might be deprioritized without violating safety, governance, or organizational policies.